 Important!
 Health insurance grants for scholarship holders as of 1 September 2017

 As of 1 September 2017 holders of a scholarship awarded by one of the 13 funding organizations (Begabtenförderungswerke) supported by the Federal Ministry of Education and Research are eligible for a grant to their private health insurance coverage if they are exempt from the obligatory insurance with a state-regulated provider.

 Further information about the amount of the grant and the application procedure is given by the funding organizations.

 We strongly recommend that you take out third-party liability insurance during your stay in Germany.
 Liability insurance covers accidental or unintentional damage you might cause to another person or their property.

 ► Haftpflicht-Merkblatt (German)

 ► Bund der Versicherten – Informationsbroschüren (German)

 ► Bund der Versicherten – information brochure "Excellent & Economical insurance cover"

-Only doctoral students who are enrolled at the University (§ 2, par.
+Only doctoral candidates who are enrolled at the University (§ 2, par.
 1, nr.
 8c SGBVII) and those who have an employment contract with the University (§2 par.
 1 nr.
 1 SGB VII) have full insurance coverage.

-Doctoral students who are registered in their faculty but not enrolled at the University have limited accident insurance coverage.
+Doctoral candidates who are registered in their faculty but not enrolled at the University have limited accident insurance coverage.
 They are covered while working at the University.
 This includes activities that fall into the field of responsibility of the University such as participation in lectures and classes or working in the University library.
 They are, however, not covered on the way to or from the University or when taking part in University sports activities.